jeff-k/bio-seq/README.md

 kmers are short sequences of length `k` that generally fit into a register (e.g. `usize`, or SIMD vector) and implement `Copy`. `k` is a compile-time constant.

 All data is stored little-endian.
-This effects the order that sequences map to the integers ("colexicographic" order).
+This effects the order that sequences map to the integers:

 ```rust
 for i in 0..=15 {